HIGHLIGHTS:

 - Visit the quaint town of Richmond

-- A Tasmanian winery visit including tastings and beautiful lunch
+- Tasmanian winery visit including tastings and a beautiful long lunch

-- A highlight Gordon River Cruise, Gold Class seats including lunch and morning tea
+- A highlight Gordon River Cruise, Gold Class seats including morning tea and lunch

-- Two night stay in Tasmania's high country wilderness at Cradle Mountain
+- Relaxed stay in Tasmania’s high country wilderness at Cradle Mountain

 - Visit Devils @ Cradle, the conservation sanctuary for the endangered Tasmanian Devil

-- A stop in Sheffield at the foothills of majestic Mount Roland
+- A stop in Sheffield, the town of murals beneath Mount Roland

 PRE TOUR STAY